signalfx/splunk-otel-java/README.md

 ## Get started

-For complete instructions on how to get started with the Splunk Distribution of OpenTelemetry JS, see [Instrument Java services for Observability Cloud](https://quickdraw.splunk.com/redirect/?product=Observability&version=current&location=learnmore.java.gdi) in the official Splunk documentation.
+For complete instructions on how to get started with the Splunk Distribution of OpenTelemetry Java, see [Instrument Java services for Observability Cloud](https://quickdraw.splunk.com/redirect/?product=Observability&version=current&location=learnmore.java.gdi) in the official Splunk documentation.

 To see the Java Agent in action with sample applications, see our [examples](https://github.com/signalfx/tracing-examples/tree/main/opentelemetry-tracing/opentelemetry-java-tracing).